 Here are some first-day-of-school printables and first-day-of-school activities that are easy to plan and execute but also make for a memorable return to the classroom.

 How to Greet Students on the First Day of School

 Classroom morning greetings are so important when it comes to setting the tone for the day, and greeting students on the first day of school with the start to your morning routines is a must.
 Set up signs with various morning greetings that your kiddos can choose from for a fun experience every morning.
 From elbow bumps to air high fives, everything can be non-contact too just in case!

 Write a Meet the Teacher Letter

-As part of your preparation, take the time to write a simple Meet the Teacher Letter to introduce yourself on the first day of school.
+Take the time to write a simple Meet the Teacher letter to introduce yourself to your students — and their parents — on the first day of school.

-Letter writing is a great way to show that you care deeply for your new students.
-While it would be wonderful to write a handwritten letter for each of your students, thisis probably not the most time efficient way to communicate with your class.
-Instead, downloading our time-saving Meet The Teacher Letter – Editable.
+While it would be wonderful to write a handwritten letter for each of your students, this is probably not the most time-efficient way to communicate with your class.
+Instead, download a time-saving Meet The Teacher Letter printable template (it’s editable).
 Set yourself up for the first day of school by following these simple steps: